 The Kung Fu of Jackie Chan

-In 1994, Jackie Chan released Drunken Master which takes audiences through martial arts film history by revisiting the 1979 kung fu comedy Drunken Master in which he also starred.
-The new film is directed by Lau Kar Leung, who pioneered the comedy kung fu genre in the 1970s.
-It was recently released in the US theaters in 2001.
+In 1994, Jackie Chan released Drunken Master which takes audiences through martial arts film history by revisiting the 1979 kung fu comedy.
+The film was directed by Lau Kar Leung, who pioneered the comedy kung fu genre in the 1970s.
+It was released in US theaters in 2001.

 Hollywood and the Martial Arts

 In the 1980s and 90s there was quite a surge in kung fu action films.
-Americans such as Chuck Norris (Missing In Action), Steven Seagal (Hard To Kill) and Jeff Speakman (The Perfect Weapon) were the latest stars in popular martial arts cinema.
-Bruce Lee's own son Brandon was on the road to following in his fathers footsteps with action films like Showdown in Little Tokyo (1990) and Rapid Fire (1992), until he was accidentally killed by a dummy bullet on the set of his final film The Crow (1993).
+Chuck Norris (Missing In Action), Jean Claude Van Damme (Bloodsport), Steven Seagal (Hard To Kill) and Jeff Speakman (The Perfect Weapon) were the latest stars in popular martial arts cinema.
+Bruce Lee's own son Brandon was on the road to following in his fathers footsteps with action films like Showdown in Little Tokyo (1990) and Rapid Fire (1992), until he was accidentally killed on the set of his final film The Crow (1993).
 Chinese kung fu star Jet Li has also gained popularity in several films that have crossed over into Hollywood.
 Li made his Hollywood debut in the 4th Lethal Weapon sequel in which he played an assassin.
 His other films such as Black Mask, The One and Romeo Must Die did relatively well at the box office.
 While Li lacks the personality of a Jackie Chan, he is an accomplished actor and martial artist who has made many entertaining films.

-The martial arts film has had an enormous impact on many genres of Hong Kong film, its influence extending into the internationally popular action thrillers of John Woo (Hard Boiled, Face/Off, Paycheck).
-Today, well-known western directors such as Oliver Stone (Platoon, JFK, Any Given Sunday), Francis Ford Coppola (The Godfather, Apocalypse Now, Dracula), and Quentin Tarantino (Kill Bill) have expressed tremendous enthusiasm for the genre, and while its influence has extended far beyond the physical boundaries of Hong Kong, the genre remains a unique creation of Chinese history and culture.
+The martial arts film has had an enormous impact on many genres of Hong Kong film with its influence extending into internationally popular action thrillers like The Matrix trilogy.
+American directors such as John Carpenter, Francis Ford Coppola (The Godfather, Apocalypse Now, Dracula), and Quentin Tarantino (Kill Bill) have expressed tremendous enthusiasm for the genre, and while its influence has extended far beyond the physical boundaries of Hong Kong, the genre remains a unique creation of Chinese history and culture.